AurimasNav/k8s-at-home/README.md

 ## DNS records used in this setup

 - sync.lt - all other entries are CNAME records pointing to this parent domain
+- login
 - prowlarr
 - sonarr
 - radarr
 - qbittorrent

+## Fork and clone

+- if you want to re-use this for you domain, fork it and replace all references to sync.lt domain to your own domain

+- clone k8s-at-home repository

+    ```sh
+    git clone https://github.com/AurimasNav/k8s-at-home.git ~/k8s-at-home
+    ```

 ## Uninstall k3s